Public Viewing

 Public Viewing Schedule

-April sessions start as darkness falls on Friday evenings (Around 8:30 p.m. through mid-month, then 9 p.m. by month’s end.)
+June sessions start as darkness falls on Friday evenings (around 9:15 p.m.).
 Sessions last about two hours and are held if weather permits.
-We will have a variety of telescopes set up on our outside observing pad, and the observatory dome will also be open.
+We will have a variety of telescopes set up on our outside observing pad.
+(The main telescope in the observatory is under repair.)

 Date Observing Program